 There are also many below-surface-level considerations.
-In advance of the Feb.
-21 deadline for fourth-year medical students to submit their Match rank order list, AMA Wire® spoke to physicians about the factors that medical students may overlook in their match rankings.
+In advance of the March 2 deadline for fourth-year medical students to submit their Match rank-order list, physicians offered insight about the factors medical students may overlook in their match rankings.

-“The biggest bit of advice I’d offer is to not think that residency has to crush your dreams of doing other things,” said Grayson Armstrong, MD, a third-year ophthalmology resident at Harvard Medical School.
+“The biggest bit of advice I’d offer is to not think that residency has to crush your dreams of doing other things,” said AMA member Grayson Armstrong, MD, MPH, an ophthalmologist at Massachusetts Eye and Ear in Boston and a former AMA trustee.

 Dr. Armstrong had become interested in health care accessibility while in medical school.
 He wanted to continue working in public policy during his residency, but he knew that would require time in Washington.